Richard Huckle: Background and initial arrest

-Huckle had been granted bail under the conditions that he live at his parents' address whilst investigations were in progress.
+Huckle had been granted bail under the conditions that he live at his parents' address while investigations were in progress.
 Huckle had no criminal record and was in no positions of responsibility concerning minors.
 The police therefore after interviewing him released him temporarily, as it would take time to analyse and retrieve evidence from seized computer equipment.
 In his initial police interview, Huckle made no comment throughout.
 On the following day, when out on bail, he was confronted by his mother about the allegations.
-Huckle drunkenly admitted raping children aged three to thirteen, at which point his parents refused to allow him to remain in the house.
+Huckle drunkenly admitted to raping children aged three to thirteen, at which point his parents refused to allow him to remain in the house.
 They contacted the police and implored them to arrest him.
 He returned to police custody.